A family trip to Alaska, a lot of time in a van and unexpected lessons on deer antler aka Lu Rong.

-Last summer my family took an unforgettable trip to Alaska and spent lot of time in a van.
-We quickly learned Alaska is too big for road trips, but we did see incredible scenery.
-I always find some off the wall crazy family activities, so in keeping with tradition, I decide the family must pay a visit to a reindeer farm just north of Anchorage.
-Our teens had their i-pods and they are accustom to my crazy ideas of fun, so off we went.
-I had an ulterior motive, I wanted to learn about Lu Rong, deer antlers from a source, and this was a golden opportunity I couldn’t miss.
+On a family trip to Alaska, we quickly learned Alaska is too big for road trips.
+However, we did see the most incredible scenery and enjoyed some off the beaten path family activities.
+An ingrained family tradition.
+As the planner of the trip, I decide the family must pay a visit to a reindeer farm just north of Anchorage.
+Our teens had their i-pods and they are accustom to my crazy ideas of fun, so off we went on the 5 hour round trip drive.
+Admittedly, I had an ulterior motive, I wanted to learn about Lu Rong, deer antlers, from a true source, and this was a golden opportunity I couldn’t miss.

 Wow, I had no idea the antlers were so sensitive.
 In fact, males who commonly fight each other will not touch one another while their antlers are in velvet, a growth stage named for the velvet like fur on the antlers.
 There is a tremendous amount of blood flow to the antlers which supports this growth and there is a correlation between the head being the most Yang part of the body, the antlers growing from the top of the head and deer antlers categorized as a yang tonic.
 Eskimos have used deer antler soup for it’s internal warming (yang) properties for as long as anyone can document.